blinklet/learning/data-science/pandas-data-from-database.md

 ## Set up your database

-You do not need to install a database server because we will use an SQLite database.
-We chose to use the SQLite database engine to serve the database in this tutorial because SQLite is the most widely used SQL database and because we do not need to install and configure a separate SQL server.
-SQLite is a file-based database and the SQLite database driver is built into the Python standard library.
+To follow this tutorial, you do not need to install a database server because we will use a SQLite database.
+SQLite is a file-based database and the SQLite database driver is built into the Python standard library so you do not need to install and configure a separate SQL server.

 ## Install Python on your Windows laptop

-Start by installing Python on your laptop.
+Start by installing Python on your laptop, if it is not already installed.
 Go to the [Python web page](https://www.python.org/) for the most up-to-date information about installing python on your operating system.

-[Install Python on Windows](https://learn.microsoft.com/en-us/windows/python/beginners#install-python) from the *Microsoft Store*.
-Open the Microsoft Store app and search for Python.
-Install the latest version.
-[Python 3.11](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=en-ca&gl=ca&activetab=pivot%3Aoverviewtab&rtc=1) was the latest version at the time I wrote this notebook so all examples use Python 3.11.

 ## Install Pandas

 [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) is a Python package that makes working with relational or labeled data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python. [^2]

-[^2]: From the [Pandas package overview documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html), accessed on March 17, 2023]
+[^2]: From the [Pandas package overview documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/overview.html), accessed on March 17, 2023

 To install Pandas:

 * Create a new folder for your data science learning projects
-* Create a Python virtual environment and activate it
+* Create a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) and activate it
 * Install Pandas in your virtual environment

 Open the [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us) app.